glorantq/ao3-java/README.md

 ```

 ### Usage
-You can grap the latest JARs from the releases page.
+You can grab the latest JARs from the releases page.
 The fat JAR includes dependencies as well, the regular one needs to have these dependencies imported as well:
 * JSoup (1.11.1)
 * OkHttp 3 (3.9.0)
 * GSON (2.8.2)